tbm/homepage/content/debian/kirkwood/qnap/ts-41x/status.md

 <h1>Status of QNAP TS-410, TS-410U, TS-412, TS-419P, TS-419P+, TS-419U and TS-410U+</h1>

-The QNAP TS-41x is based on a Marvell Kirkwood System on a Chip.
-Marvell has done a lot of work in the last few months to get support for the Kirkwood platform into the mainline kernel and they continue to work on getting this platform fully supported.
-However, since this is an ongoing effort, some features of the Kirkwood platform are currently not as well supported as in the original Marvell LSP (Linux Support Package) used by QNAP.
+QNAP TS-41x devices are based on a Marvell Kirkwood System on a Chip.
+Marvell has done a lot of work to get support for the Kirkwood platform into the mainline kernel.
+However, some features of the Kirkwood platform are not as well supported in the mainline kernel (which we use in Debian) as in the original Marvell LSP (Linux Support Package) used by QNAP.
 Please take this into account before deciding whether you want to install Debian, especially if you have specific requirements (e.g. related to performance).

 The table below shows how well different components of the QNAP TS-41x are supported by Debian: